• Skip to primary navigation

 Before I get to this post and recipe, I just wanted to say thank you so much for all of the emails, support, comments, well wishes and prayers for my mother (who recently had a kidney transplant; kidney donated from my sister, Grace).
 The support, emails and comments have been so overwhelming, thoughtful, kind and sweet and have touched me so much.
 It really means so much to receive support like this from many of you whom I have never met, who do not even know my mother- yet we are surrounded and blanketed by this overwhelming kindness.
 It’s been so touching and truly truly means so much.
 From the bottom of my heart, thank you.

 I was first introduced to Zaru Soba when my dad opened his first Japanese restaurant.
 I loved it.
 The whole experience.
 The beautiful presentation.
-The bamboo mat that the noodles came out on.
-Grabbing my chopsticks and dipping the noodles into the sauce and then into my mouth.
-Delicious!
+The Japanese Zaru Soba!
+See how you can make these delicious buckwheat noodles at home!

 The school year is starting soon.
 I can’t believe it.
 So, now we’re all about quick and easy and keeping it real for week night dinners (or lunch).
 I was in Dallas and asked my dad to teach me how to make the Zaru Soba dipping sauce. . . getting ready to write down a long list of ingredients. .
 And he pulls out this bottle.